Christian Bogle

 Christian Bogle (born March 6, 2001) is an American race car driver from Covington, Louisiana.
-He is scheduled to compete for HMD Motorsports in Indy NXT.
+He currently competes in the 2025 GT World Challenge Europe for Barwell Motorsport.
+Bogle previously competed in Indy NXT from 2021 to 2024.

 Early career

 Lower formulae

 Having foregone a career in karting, Bogle made his racing debut in 2018, competing in the F4 United States Championship for Jay Howard's team in the latter half of the campaign.
 He failed to score any points, taking a best finish of 17th place in New Jersey.

-For the 2019 season, the American would perform double duties with the Jay Howard Driver Development outfit, racing in both the F4 US and U.S. F2000 National championships.
-The latter would see no meaningful results, with a sole top ten finish in Toronto helping Bogle to 17th in the standings, although in the former a pair of wins at the Circuit of the Americas, the first of his single-seater career, put Bogle tenth in the overall table.
+For the 2019 season, Bogle would perform double duties with the Jay Howard Driver Development outfit, racing in both the F4 US and U.S. F2000 National championships.
+The latter would see no meaningful results, with a sole top-ten finish in Toronto helping Bogle to seventeenth in the standings, although in the former a pair of wins at the Circuit of the Americas, the first of his single-seater career, put Bogle tenth in the overall table.

 Remaining with JHDD, Bogle would embark on another season of U.S. F2000 in 2020.
-The start to the season yielded a pair of top-ten results, before Bogle was forced to wait until the penultimate round for his next finish inside the top ten.
-He ended his season 15th in the drivers' standings.
+The start to the season yielded a pair of top-ten results, before Bogle was forced to wait until the penultimate round for his next finish inside the top-ten.
+He ended his season fifteenth in the drivers' standings.

 Indy Lights

 The American progressed to the Indy Lights series for 2021, teaming up with Carlin to partner Alex Peroni.
-Whilst his teammate took a podium in Indianapolis, Bogle remained in the lower half of the top ten for the majority of the season, getting a highest placing of seventh at Detroit, which placed him eleventh overall at the conclusion of the campaign.
+Whilst his teammate took a podium in Indianapolis, Bogle remained in the lower half of the top-ten for the majority of the season, getting a highest placing of seventh at Detroit, which placed him eleventh overall at the conclusion of the campaign.

 HMD Motorsports with Dale Coyne Racing was Bogle's destination for the 2022 Indy Lights season, where he would be joined by Linus Lundqvist and Danial Frost throughout the entirety of the year.
 Even though Bogle improved his best result compared to the previous year, scoring a fourth place in Detroit, he would remain eleventh in the championship, a mere 277 points behind Lundqvist, who won the title.

-For 2023, the American stayed on with HMD for a season in the newly rebranded Indy NXT series.
+For 2023, Bogle stayed on with HMD for a season in the newly rebranded Indy NXT series.